drufball/yosai/_drafts/iga.md

 Keta wagged a finger as he swallowed another bite of apple.
 "There is nothing more important than enjoying a delicious meal whenever you can.
 What's the point of life if you don't let yourself indulge?"

 "Well, some of us need to make sure we don't get kicked out before we can think about indulging."
-Moto walked to the wooden railing that separated the entrance of the Dojo from the interior landscape.
+Moto walked to the wooden railing that separated the entrance of the dojo from the interior landscape.
 He watched as someone ran along the surface of the pond, flipping and weaving to avoid bolts of flame thrown by another two individuals at the edge of the lake.

 He knew about resonance.
 Most people did, considering how important the Tournament was in day-to-day life.
 But he didn't know anything about how to make it happen.
 Which resonance should he even choose?
 He thought that this would be part of his instruction to be a Dagger, not a prerequisite.